Power-Components/powergrid-doc/docs/table/action-rules.md

 `Action Rules` must be declared inside the array in the `actionRules()` method.
 There are 2 types of Rules available:

-- `Rules::for`: Rules for a specific action button.
+- `Rule::for`: Rules for a specific action button.
-- `Rules::rows`: Rules to be applied on rows matching the condition.
+- `Rule::rows`: Rules to be applied on rows matching the condition.

 Following the "Out of stock" use case in the introduction, we will have the folowing code: